rdeangel/wlc_guest_user_creator/README.md

 	ssid   		Guest SSID Name
-	userType   	This is always guest, do not change lifetime   	Lifetime of guest user in seconds starting from creation of user description   	Description of users created
+	userType   	This is always guest, do not change lifetime   	Lifetime of guest user in seconds starting from creation of user timezone	Covert Active from and Active Until time in guest user credential e-mail and shows timezone + offset description   	Description of users created
 	email   	Email address or recipient that will receive the SSID email with username and password